kaycebasques/kayce.basqu.es/src/blog/assembly.md

 ```

 I'm an assembly n00b.
 I can only verify that this program is correct in the
 sense that I can see the LED on my Uno blinking on and off.
-Also I kept the
+Also when I left
-Uno connected to my laptop overnight and nothing blew up.
+the Uno running overnight nothing blew up.

 Resources for figuring out how this code works:

 [Programming Arduino Uno (ATmega328P) in assembly]: https://gist.github.com/mhitza/8a4608f4dfdec20d3879
 [AVR Instruction Set Manual]: https://ww1.microchip.com/downloads/en/devicedoc/atmel-0856-avr-instruction-set-manual.pdf